CREDIT (CREDIT) Price Hits $0.0001 on Top Exchanges

 Scrypt

 hashing algorithm.
 CREDIT’s total supply is 106,265,009 coins and its circulating supply is 95,083,315 coins.
-The official website for CREDIT is terra-credit.com.
+CREDIT’s official website is terra-credit.com.
 CREDIT’s official Twitter account is @CreditTerra.

 According to CryptoCompare, “CREDIT is a decentralized cryptocurrency token used by the Terra platform.
 CREDIT facilitates online and physical payments across different devices and is designed to be simple and relevant to anyone with a basic computer or smartphone.
 At its core, CREDIT employs Proof of Stake (PoS) which allows any user to become a block producer.
 SIR TERRA is the foundation which has designed 'CREDIT' coins to offer fast and free blockchain based payments. “

 It is usually not possible to purchase alternative cryptocurrencies such as CREDIT directly using US dollars.
-Investors seeking to trade CREDIT should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors seeking to acquire CREDIT should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CREDIT using one of the aforementioned exchanges.

 Receive News & Updates for CREDIT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CREDIT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.